one-among-us/data/people/ttttsuuukikoo_/page.en.md

 ## Description

-Tsukiko is one among us of non-binary friends, who hopes to be called as He/Him.
+Tsukiko is a non-binary friends among us, who hopes to be called as He/Him.

-He mentioned that he was fond of *Kagamine Rin* in her Twitter comment.
+He mentioned that he was fond of *Kagamine Rin* in his Twitter comment.

-He was one of Maimai players, and he would go to the arcade in Wuxi if time permitted.
+He was one of Maimai players, and he would go to the arcade if time permitted.

 He hoped to keep a cat, although the wish didn't come true.

 ## Departure

-A few days before his leave, he shotted a photograph of beautiful dusk sky and tweeted:
+A few days before his leave, he shotted a photo of beautiful dusk sky and tweeted:

 > How much longer can I watch such a sky?